 Personal and professional – mainly associated with achievement, low self-esteem, fear of failure, low job satisfaction, no praise, approval, validation.

 Societal and cultural, where stereotypes are used as the norm and correlate with distorted values.

-Life Coaching, using CBT techniques, aimed at acknowledging barriers that prevent change, clarifying your goals, working on potential obstacles and equipping you with the tools to fulfil your aims.
+Cognitive Behavioural Coaching is aimed at acknowledging barriers that prevent change, clarifying your goals, working on potential obstacles and equipping you with the tools to fulfil your aims.

 ”There is nothing either good or bad but thinking makes it so.” – W. Shakespeare